 The use of elemental advantages and the different abilities each Esper has available encourages you to choose your team composition carefully and think hard about what to do each turn.
 However, the main way to succeed in battles in Dislyte is by focusing heavily on turn order, as with most other idle turn-based games.

-There are a huge variety of Relics you can equip your Espers with.
+There is a huge variety of Equipment you can equip your Espers with.
 These grant them new powers and increase certain stats allowing you to keep things fresh with many different options for building your Espers.

 Each Esper has its own unique draws which makes playing any of them a delight.
 The use of tutorials for each Esper helps show you how they’re best used and encourages players to treat battles as more than just things to idle through.
 Once you get into the competitive side of things through the Point War mode, it can get even more fun.